Skip to Content

 By the early 15th century, this movement had spread rapidly across Europe, dominating most of the Northern regions of the continent.
 The Renaissance witnessed significant development throughout its duration, with many enthusiastic supporters and the creation of immortal masterpieces, and it continued until the 17th century.

-5- Notable Aspects of Italian Renaissance Architecture
+5. Aspects of Renaissance Architecture

 What is noteworthy about Italian Renaissance architecture?